 - Metro: Bus N69, X69

-This most unusual ice rink is on a UNESCO World heritage site.
+This unusual ice rink is on a UNESCO World heritage site in Essen.
 The ice is actually among furnaces which once reached temperatures as high as 1,000°C of this historic mine.
-It is a spectacular site with a brilliant light display for a festive atmosphere.
-There are also regular disco nights, curling and skate lessons.
+It is a spectacular site with a brilliant light display with regular disco nights, curling and skate lessons.

 - Admission: 7 euro for adults; 5 euro for kids up to 14 (discounts for families, groups, evenings etc.)